keleshev/rome/README.rst

    New in version 0.0.2:

-   * Fix bug that did not allow numbers greater than MCMXCIX
+   * Fixed bug that did not allow numbers greater than MCMXCIX

 .. code::